Train derailment near The Hague kills 1, injures several

 The four-carriage passenger train was carrying about 50 passengers at the time of the crash.

+“We don’t understand how this could have happened,” he told reporters at a news conference.
-A freight train also was stopped on rails close to the wreckage of the passenger train near the rails between the cities of Leiden and The Hague.

-The exact cause of the accident that happened around 3:25 a.m.
-(0125 GMT) in the town of Voorschoten, near The Hague, was not immediately clear.
+The identity of the person killed in the accident was not immediately released and it was not clear if the person was on the train or part of the maintenance team that had been at work on the rails between the cities of Leiden and The Hague when the crash happened around 3:25 a.m.
+(0125 GMT) in the town of Voorschoten.

-Railway company NS said in a statement said a passenger train, a freight train and a construction crane were involved in a collision, but the company gave no further details.
+Railway company NS also said in a statement that a passenger train, a freight train and a construction crane were involved in a collision, but the company gave no further details.

-The regional coordinator of emergency services said that 11 of the injured passengers were treated in homes near the line and the others were transported in a fleet of ambulances to hospitals, including a “calamity hospital” opened in the central city of Utrecht.
+The regional coordinator of emergency services said that 11 of the injured passengers were treated in homes near the line and 19 were transported in a fleet of ambulances to five hospitals, including a “calamity hospital” opened in the central city of Utrecht.

-The local fire brigade tweeted after the crash that it appeared to be a collision between a passenger train and “building material.”

 “A terrible train accident near Voorschoten, where unfortunately one person died and many people were injured.
 My thoughts are with the relatives and with all the victims.
 I wish them all the best,” Dutch Prime Minister Mark Rutte said in a tweet.